bbc/tams/docs/appnotes/0018-using-flow-profiles.md

 ### Profiles endpoint

-It is possible to create, view, edit and delete profiles via the dedicated API calls under the TAMS service end point (/services/profiles).
+It is possible to create and view profiles via the dedicated API calls under the TAMS service end point (/services/profiles).
 These profiles hold all the technical parameters required to create a flow in a single location.
 A system looking to ingest standardised content into TAMS would create content matching one or more profiles as defined in the endpoint.

+A profile should be treated as immutable, so once created it cannot be updated.
+Updating a profile would cause mismatches with flows which have been already created using that profile and so breaks the model for profiles.
+To update a profile a new one with a new ID should be created.

 The profiles endpoint has been designed to provide extensibility of the metadata through the same tags model as for flows and sources.
 This would enable implementations to store additional metadata such as encoding parameters alongside the TAMS profile metadata